 HOPE International Development Agency exists to improve the supply of basic human necessities for the neediest of the developing world through self-help activities, and to challenge, educate, and involve North Americans regarding development issues.

 You are important to us and the poor

 We carefully steward every donation.
-We know it's important to you and it's important to us that we send the vast majority of funds overseas so that people get the help they need in order to transform their lives and free themselves from poverty.
+We know it's important that we send the vast majority of funds overseas so that people get the help they need in order to transform their lives and free themselves from poverty.
 Read our Annual Report to donors.

 Cash donations are receipted and are tax deductible in Canada and the United States of America.
 In some cases, donors can see their contribution doubled or tripled because some of our projects are matched by the federal and provincial governments.
 However, most of our projects rely solely on the compassionate support of donors.
 Learn more about our stewardship of your donations by reading our most recent Annual Report.

 Our work is people oriented

-We extend a helping hand to the poorest of the poor so they can regain their self-sufficiency, or in cases of disaster, survive.
+We extend a helping hand to the poorest of the poor so they can regain their self-sufficiency, or in cases of disaster, survive and rebuild.